DataTalksClub/data-engineering-zoomcamp/02-workflow-orchestration/README.md

 - [Terraform](https://docs.mage.ai/production/deploying-to-cloud/using-terraform)
 - [Deploying to GCP with Terraform](https://docs.mage.ai/production/deploying-to-cloud/gcp/setup)

+### --- EllaNotes ---

+Not done yet...need a longer study session as need to stand-up and tear-down infra.

 ### 2.2.8 - 🗒️ Homework

 We've prepared a short exercise to test you on what you've learned this week.
 You can find the homework [here](../cohorts/2024/02-workflow-orchestration/homework.md).
 This follows closely from the contents of the course and shouldn't take more than an hour or two to complete. 😄

+### --- EllaNotes ---

+Done on Sun, setup Trigger to schedule daily run at 5am UTC.
+Missed it by 2 hours 3pm SGT / 7am UTC, so have to check back in next day.

 ### 2.2.9 - 👣 Next Steps